ethereum/consensus-specs/specs/phase0/weak-subjectivity.md

 <!-- /TOC -->

 ## Introduction
 This document is a guide for implementing the Weak Subjectivity protections in Phase 0 of Ethereum 2.0.
+This document is still a work-in-progress, and is subject to large changes.
 For more information about weak subjectivity and why it is required, please refer to:
 - [Weak Subjectivity in Eth2.0](https://notes.ethereum.org/@adiasg/weak-subjectvity-eth2)
 - [Proof of Stake: How I Learned to Love Weak Subjectivity](https://blog.ethereum.org/2014/11/25/proof-stake-learned-love-weak-subjectivity/)